Skip to Main Content

 Commercial Fleet Financing: Best for quick application

-Overview: Commercial Fleet Financing has funded over $1.5 billion in transportation equipment loans, showcasing experience in the industry above other online lenders.
-Loan amounts and rates are not disclosed, but repayment terms range from three to nine years versus the usual five years offered by most equipment lenders.
+Overview: Commercial Fleet Financing has funded over $1 billion in transportation equipment loans, showcasing experience in the industry above other online lenders.
+Rates are not disclosed, but it can fund purchases up to $1 million.
+The website also states that its term lengths are flexible.
 Commercial Fleet Financing also has a sister company called Fresh Start Equipment Finance, which works with business owners who struggle to get approved based on credit requirements.

 What is semi-truck financing?